Marketplace of ideas: History

 Support for competing ideas and robust debate can be found in the philosophy of John Milton in his work Areopagitica in 1644 and also John Stuart Mill in his book On Liberty in 1859.
 The general idea that free speech should be tolerated because it will lead toward the truth has a long history.
 English poet John Milton suggested that restricting speech was not necessary because "in a free and open encounter" truth would prevail.
 President Thomas Jefferson argued that it is safe to tolerate "error of opinion ... where reason is left free to combat it".
 Fredrick Siebert echoed the idea that free expression is self-correcting in Four Theories of the Press: "Let all with something to say be free to express themselves.
 The true and sound will survive.
 The false and unsound will be vanquished.
 Government should keep out of the battle and not weigh the odds in favor of one side or the other".
 These writers did not rely on the economic analogy to a market.

 Economic historian Joel Mokyr argues in his 2017 book A Culture of Growth: The Origins of the Modern Economy that political fragmentation in Europe (the presence of a large number of European states) made it possible for heterodox ideas to thrive, as entrepreneurs, innovators, ideologues, and heretics could easily flee to a neighboring state in the event that the one state would try to suppress their ideas and activities.
 This is what set Europe apart from the technologically advanced, large unitary empires such as China and India.
-China had both a printing press and movable type, and India had similar levels scientific and technological achievement as Europe in 1700, yet the Industrial Revolution would occur in Europe, not China or India.
-In Europe, political fragmentation was coupled with an "integrated market for ideas" where Europe's intellectuals used the lingua franca of Latin, had a shared intellectual basis in Europe's classical heritage and the pan-European institution of the Republic of Letters.
+China had both a printing press and movable type, and India had similar levels of scientific and technological achievement as Europe in 1700; however, the Industrial Revolution would occur in Europe, not China or India.
+In Europe, political fragmentation was coupled with an "integrated market for ideas" wherein European intellectuals used the lingua franca of Latin and had a shared intellectual basis in Europe's classical heritage and the pan-European institution of the Republic of Letters.